 Archive - News Article

-One person entered a plea to Judge Glen Harrison during 32nd Judicial District Court proceedings this week.
+One person pled guilty to Judge Glen Harrison during 32nd Judicial District Court proceedings on Tuesday, Aug.
+28, 2012.

 Calls for service: